 Referrals and admissions

 - Males and females aged 18 years and older

 - Individuals may be admitted informally, under the Mental Health Act, under guardianship orders, under conditional discharge, or community treatment orders

-- Individuals who may have a previous or current mental illness
+- Individuals who may have mental health needs

 We provide an initial assessment which takes place within two working days of a referral being made.